ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   application interactions with the transport layer, in line with developments in modern platforms and programming languages;

-- Selection between alternate network paths that can be informed by additional information that is available about the networks over which an endpoint can operate (e.g. Provisioning Domain (PvD) information {{RFC7556}});
+- Selection between alternate network paths that can be informed when additional information is available about the networks over which an endpoint can operate (e.g. Provisioning Domain (PvD) information {{RFC7556}});

 - Explicit support for transport-specific features to be applied should that particular transport be part of a chosen Protocol Stack;